diana-alamari/DH110-21/assignment08-2021F/readme.md

 _

-### Wireframe and graphic design element variation [assignment06 + part of 07]

-Based on the user personas, I created wireframes that provide a basic layout of how the app looks and more importantly, what features will be included for target users (creatives traveling to or residing in Hawaii).

 ### Low-fidelity prototype (wireflow, assignment06)
 Summary and link to the sketches (may contains the multiple versions and evaluation history)